Scholarship requirements and how to apply

 Academic Referee Reports are available at the Forms webpage.

 For specified scholarships, Macquarie University assesses applicants for scholarship based primarily on academic merit and research experience.
-Additional information such as competitively awarded prizes, scholarships or other awards, peer-reviewed publications, conference and poster presentations and relevant work or professional experience may also be taken into account and add weight to your application, as does the information provided by your academic referees.
+Additional information such as peer-reviewed publications, conference and poster presentations and relevant work or professional experience may also be taken into account and add weight to your application, as does the information provided by your academic referees.

 The Macquarie University Scholarship Rating Guides are available below: